The East Coast cowboys in full flight at Kaiaua

 Age is no barrier for 83-year-old Dinah Atkins, competing in multiple races at the Tolaga Bay Beach Races now in its 50th year.

-The East coast cowboys are in full flight and master horsewoman Dinah Atkins still holds a firm grip on the reigns.
+The East Coast cowboys are in full flight and master horsewoman Dinah Atkins still holds a firm grip on the reins.

-Over the year Dina Atkins has participated 18 times, this year aking part in 5 races.
+Over the year Dina Atkins has participated 18 times, this year taking part in five races.

 Horse racing in Tolaga Bay has its roots in Wharekaka, North of Tolaga Bay from around 1876.
 The iconic event is a calendar highlight for the Uawa community.